Hidden homelessness: ‘I didn’t live on the streets but I had no safe haven for my girls’

 Wayne Stanley, National Spokesperson for the Simon Communities of Ireland says they expect things to get worse before they get better.

-“In 2020 we have seen an enormous collaborative effort to keep those experiencing homelessness safe.
+“In 2020 we saw an enormous collaborative effort to keep those experiencing homelessness safe.
 That effort in conjunction with the moratorium on evictions saw a reduction in the number of people in emergency homeless accommodation.

 However, the Simon Communities in Ireland prevention services are as busy as ever.
-This speaks to our concerns around the levels of hidden homelessness and the challenge that awaits us in 2021.”
+This speaks to our concerns around the levels of hidden homelessness and the challenge that awaits us in the years ahead.”

 For Ciara, the word home means security, it means peace and it means happiness.